-The consumption of water early in the morning helps get your digestion going and is a good antidote to problems like diarrhea and constipation that are a result of sluggish digestion.
-For best results, this water should be warm.
-What it then does is cause your blood vessels to dilate and help you digest food better.
-This treatment may also help ease heart trouble for some people, due to the vasodilatory effects of warm water.2
+This practice also causes your blood vessels to dilate and help you digest food better.
+This treatment may also help ease heart trouble for some people due to the vasodilatory effects of warm water.2

-Water also has the ability to flush out toxins from your body, and this detox effect helps with problems like acne.
-It also eases the work of your kidneys, keeping kidney trouble at bay.
-It is this same ability that helps the gastrointestinal tract perform its job optimally, a clincher if you’re struggling with obesity.
-Doing this in the morning gets your day off to a good start, cleaning out your system and getting it ready for the day ahead.3
+Water has the ability to flush out toxins from your body, and this detox effect helps with problems like acne.
+It also eases the workload for your kidneys, keeping kidney trouble at bay.

 According to Japanese water therapy practitioners, following the morning water regimen can ward off problems as diverse as acne and obesity.
-Other claims surrounding Japanese water therapy aren’t backed by clinical studies or scientific research yet, but many vouch for its benefit.
+Other claims surrounding this therapy aren’t backed by clinical studies or scientific research yet, but many vouch for its benefits.
 For instance, women with menstrual issues or people suffering from diabetes, headaches, body aches, arthritis, and piles say that morning water therapy eases their symptoms.
-The water temperature is key, as cold water does not yield the same effects.
+The water temperature is the key as cold water does not yield the same results.

 What To Watch Out For

 Water therapy may be a good supplement to modern medicine.
-But remember, this routine is based on individual user experience and not prescribed by doctors, so you will need to take an informed decision on whether or not this is for you.
-While it may be useful to treat cases of digestive trouble or acne, for more serious ailments like diabetes and heart problems it is better to consult with your doctor.
-If you are pregnant, elderly, or have kidney problems, this is probably not the therapy for you.
+But remember, this routine is based on individual user experience and not prescribed by doctors; so you will need to take an informed decision on whether or not this is for you.
+While it may be useful to treat cases of digestive trouble or acne, for more serious ailments like diabetes and heart problems, consult your doctor first.
+If you are pregnant, elderly, or have kidney problems, this is probably not for you.

-Also avoid overdoing the water therapy.
+Also, avoid overdoing the water therapy.
 Diluting your blood too much through excess water consumption can lead to serious problems.
 Consuming over 3 liters of water in a short interval is also likely to cause water intoxication.
 If this happens, you may first feel a headache coming on, nausea and vomiting, fatigue, and disorientation.
 You will also need to urinate often.
-If the buildup of water goes to the brain cells it could cause seizures, a respiratory arrest, coma, or even death.7 So moderation is key!
+If the buildup of water goes to the brain cells, it could cause seizures, respiratory arrest, coma, or even death.
+So moderation is the key!